-Cook pasta according to package directions.
-While the pasta is cooking, in a small sauce pan, whisk together chicken broth, peanut butter, sriracha, honey, soy sauce, ginger, and garlic.
-Heat until warm and slightly thickened, then set aside.
-Toss with cooked pasta.
+- Cook the pasta according to package directions.
+While the pasta is cooking, in a small sauce pan, whisk together the chicken broth, peanut butter, sriracha, honey, soy sauce, ginger, and garlic.
+Heat until warm and slightly thickened, then stir in the rotisserie chicken and set aside.
+Toss the sauce with cooked pasta.
 Sprinkle with green onions and peanuts, and a squeeze of lime juice.
-Feel free to toss in some shredded cooked chicken or sautéed shrimp to make it a heartier meal!